pellepelster/solidblocks/doc/content/runbooks/paperback/_index.md

 {{% notice warning %}}
 When printing the documents, please keep in mind that the printer may keep your printed documents in memory or on disk.

-Also consider to user archival paper, which is a grade of paper that is designed to last longer than ordinary copy paper.
+Also consider using archival paper, which is a grade of paper that is designed to last longer than ordinary copy paper.
 {{% /notice %}}

 ##### Main document